How Symbiosis Works

 Natphotos/Digital Vision/Getty Images

-The traditional definition of symbiosis is a mutually beneficial relationship involving close physical contact between two organisms that aren't the same species.
-Most biologists still adhere to this definition.
 Some biologists, however, consider any interspecies relationship involving frequent close contact to be symbiosis, regardless of which of the organisms benefits.
-This includes commensalism, in which one organism benefits and the other isn't affected much at all, and parasitism, in which one organism benefits and the other is harmed.
-In this article we're going to focus on mutually beneficial symbiosis.
+This includes commensalism, in which one species benefits and the other isn't affected much at all, and parasitism, which benefits one organism benefits and harms the other.

 Advertisement

-The "close physical contact" part of the definition is worth looking at more closely.
-In most cases, it's fairly straightforward -- one organism may make its home directly on another organism's body, or even live inside it.
+In most cases, it's fairly straightforward — one species lives directly on another organism's body or even live inside it.
 But biologists also consider the biochemical relationship between two organisms.
-If they're generating and sharing enzymes, proteins, gases or other chemicals then they can also said to be symbiotes.
+If they're generating and sharing enzymes, proteins, gases or other chemicals, then they can also said to be symbiotes.

 Advertisement